natzar/pythonSimpleCrawlerBot/README.md

 ### 2. Database

-Create a database and import database.sql.
+Create a MySql database and import database.sql.

 IMPORTANT: Insert the first domain to start with.